synarete/silofs/man/silofs.1.rst

 ===========

-**silofs** *("stored in large objects file-system")* is a GNU/Linux user-space file system designed for storing large volumes of data over encrypted blobs.
+**silofs** *("stored in large objects file-system")* is a GNU/Linux user-space file-system designed for storing large volumes of data over encrypted blobs.
 It let normal users create an isolated storage area, with its own private key, and mount it on a local host machine.
-Once mounted, users may manipulate their data as they would normally do with any other POSIX file-system, plus take full volume snapshots (online or offline).
-At the same time the actual data is securely stored within local repository on top of regular files which serve as opaque storage blobs.
-Having this type of layered model allow file-system's owner to easily backup or archive the entire repository into remote machine or cloud storage using tools like **rsync** or **rclone**, but without compromising their data integrity.
+Once mounted, users may manipulate their data as they would normally do with any other POSIX file-system, plus take full volume snapshots (online or offline), while the actual data and meta-data is securely stored within local repository.
+The repository itself uses regular files as encrypted blobs, which are opaque to any user other the file-system's owner.
+This layered model allows performing an efficient remote backup or archive using common utilities like **rsync** or **rclone**, yet without compromising the user's data integrity.

+**silofs** is implemented using Linux's FUSE bridge, and as such it trades performance with functionality and ease of use.
+It does not intend to compete with kernel-based file-systems in performance, or serve as yet another backup solutions.
+It is mainly designed to serve those who wish to easily archive their data into external cloud storage.

 OPTIONS